Frequently Asked Questions

 Dogs are not permitted in the bedrooms, specifically NOT permitted on the beds under any circumstances, nor are they permitted on any other furniture.
-If they sleep on the bed with you at home or you let them on the sofa and expect to do the same on holiday then regretably our cottages aren’t right for you.
+If they sleep on the bed with you at home or you let them on the sofa and expect to do the same on holiday then regretably our holiday properties are probably not right for you.
 We’ll charge for extra cleaning if a dog is found to have been on any of our furniture.
 Using a blanket is not acceptable as it provides no protection against the dog aroma or hairs transferring to the soft furnishings.
 Please bear in mind that the guests staying immediately after you may not have a dog and will not appreciate being able to smell yours or find stray dog hairs in unacceptable places.
 Our cleaning standards are very high but we only have a few hours to resolve such issues, so it’s important we take steps to ensure these issues are prevented.

-Dogs are not permitted to be left unattended in our cottages without the consent of the owner of the cottage and it’s confirmed in writing via email or text.
-If your dog is crated, permission is more likely to be granted if the cottage is detached with no near neighbours.
+Dogs are not permitted to be left unattended in our holiday properties without the consent of the owner of the property and it’s confirmed in writing via email or text.
+If your dog is crated, permission is more likely to be granted if the property is detached with no near neighbours.

 Dogs are not permitted to cause any nuisance to neighbouring properties.
 If found to be barking excessively or let off lead and not under your complete control, you may be asked to leave if you are unable to control them and they are causing a nuisance of any kind.

-If any damage or staining occurs inside or outside of the property, you will be charged directly by the owner of the cottage for whatever costs are incurred by them to restore the cottage to the clean and undamaged condition it was in when you arrived.
+If any damage or staining occurs inside or outside of the property, you will be charged for whatever costs are incurred to restore the property to the clean and undamaged condition it was in when you arrived.

 If your dog is moulting or leaves lots of dirty paw marks on the floors, this should be cleaned up before your departure.
 Your will be charged for the extra cleaning costs.
 Any such costs will be deducted from the Good Housekeeping Bond, if no bond has been arranged, you will be sent an invoice.

 I have a dog, is there a charge?